 (I) address to which the shipment was made; and

-(J) surveys performed to determine compliance with subsection (l)(9) and (10) of this section.

-(2) Each certificate holder shall maintain, for a period of 3 years after the life of the packaging to which they apply, records identifying the packaging by model number, serial number, and date of manufacture.
+(J) results of the determinations required by subsection (l) of this section and by the conditions of the package approval .

-(3) The licensee, certificate holder, and an applicant for a certificate of compliance (CoC), shall make available to the agency for inspection, upon reasonable notice, all records required by this section.
+(2) The licensee, certificate holder, and an applicant for a CoC , shall make available to the department for inspection, upon reasonable notice, all records required by this section.
 Records are only valid if stamped, initialed, or signed and dated by authorized personnel, or otherwise authenticated.

-(4) The licensee, certificate holder, and an applicant for a CoC shall maintain sufficient written records to furnish evidence of the quality of packaging.
+(3) The licensee, certificate holder, and an applicant for a CoC shall maintain sufficient written records to furnish evidence of the quality of packaging.